 At Cranbrook/Canadian Rockies International Airport, the summers are warm, the winters are freezing and dry, and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 13°F to 82°F and is rarely below -7°F or above 92°F.

-Based on the tourism score, the best time of year to visit Cranbrook/Canadian Rockies International Airport for warm-weather activities is from mid July to mid August.
+Based on the tourism score, the best time of year to visit Cranbrook/Canadian Rockies International Airport for warm-weather activities is from early July to mid August.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.